jeanNyil/fuse-7-eap-demos/README.md

 ### Prerequisites

 The examples require a running application server with Red Hat Fuse on EAP installed.
 Refer to the Red Hat Fuse on EAP installation documentation for how to do this.

+### :warning: ATTENTION :warning:

+You have to adapt the `wildfly-maven-plugin according to your _JBoss EAP_ environment

 ### Running Examples